jdav892/mygit/README.md

-An implementation of git in python that pushes to github
+A recreation of git in python that pushes to github